What Is Glaucoma?

 • Open-angle glaucoma

-• Closed-angle glaucoma
+• Closed-angle (angle-closure) glaucoma

 Who Is at Risk of Glaucoma?

-• Individuals with a family history of glaucoma
+• Family history of glaucoma

-• Those with chronic eye conditions, such as uveitis
+• Chronic eye inflammation, such as uveitis

 Treatment of Glaucoma